And since the president has changed is the end of Cuba as we know it?

 6. The prices for services increased.
 The tourism in Cuba has increased in the last years.
 So did the prices.
 My favorite restaurants charge more then they did, the taxi charge much more than before and it’s almost impossible to get your breakfast in Casa Particular for less than 5CUC.

 Also the properies, cars, furnitures are more expensive.
 How it`s possible if nobody on the island can afford it?
-There`s a lot of Cubans abroad who after some years have so money now and want to purchase stuff.

 What hasn´t change?
 Here the list would be much longer…wages, education, access to information, Cuban mentality and more.